Trinary Decision Trees for handling missing data: Numerical illustration

-First the total loss is calculated for the entire data set with no missing values, referred to as the \textit{full loss}.
-Then the total loss is calculated for the data set with increasing missingness, and the excess loss (i.e.\ the loss divided by the full loss) is calculated.
+First the total loss is calculated for the entire data set with no missing values.
+Then the total loss is calculated for the data set with increasing missingness, and the excess loss (i.e.\ the loss divided by the loss in the case with no missing values) is calculated.
 The average excess loss over all data sets is presented in Figure ~\ref{fig:results}.
 Since the MIA and majority strategies are identical in cases where there is no missing data in the training data, MIA is omitted from the middle figure.
 The same applies to Trinary and TrinaryMIA trees.

 As can be seen, the TrinaryMIA tree is the best performer in the MCAR case, followed by the Trinary tree.
 For higher levels of missingness all algorithms seem to perform almost equally bad.
 In the MCARTest case, the Trinary tree is the best performer, followed by the FC tree.
 For the IM case, the TrinaryMIA and MIA trees perform very similarly, and are the best performers.
 The performance of MIA in this setting is expected, but it seems like the TrinaryMIA tree is able to find the appropriate splits as well.